Garad: History

 Several Muslim states and dominions including Hadiya Sultanate, Sultanate of Darfur, Ganz province, Harla and Somali Sultanate leaders were known as Garads.

+According to historian Alessandro Gori, both Christian and Islamic texts associate the notable sixteenth century Adal ruler Ahmad ibn Ibrahim al-Ghazi with the title Garad.
+In the year 1550, a correspondence from the king of Abyssinia to the king of Portugal details the triumph of Adalite leader Garad Ahmed over the Portuguese commander Cristóvão da Gama:

 Within Somali clans the use of the traditional hereditary title "Garad" is most widespread among the Dhulbahante and Karanle and was also used by the Habr Awal up until the 1940s.
 According to tradition the Somali Girhi's founding Garad "Aboker" lived five centuries ago in Harar.
 Tradition among the Somali Geledi clan claim Aw Kalafow, a descendant of Abadir, was the first to use the title Garad.
 Enrico Cerulli and others state that the Harari titles such as Garad were embraced by Somali chiefs.

 In the early seventeenth century Emirate of Harar, Garad was the title given to tax collectors on behalf of the state.
+It was bequeathed and generally transmitted to the eldest son.
 According to Richard Caulk, Garad was a bygone Harari title that was introduced to the Oromo of Hararghe whom also began using it.
 Garads were also commanders of the army called the Malassay in the Harar Emirate.
 An eighteen century Harari chronicle states the Harar region went through major upheavals in the late 1700s which led to the destruction of several villages administrated by Garads.